AI in Coding Lightning Talk

 Talk Intro

 There are significant caveats on my claim.
-There are real concerns with the current state of what we call AI.
-You’ve probably heard a lot of them and will hear more today.
+There are real concerns with the current state of what we call "AI."
+You've probably heard a lot of them and will hear more today.
 But I do think coding is somewhat uniquely suited to handle many of those concerns.

-So for my talk, I will look at a couple of these concerns that are most relevant to my work as well as some usage principles to mitigate them.
+So for my talk, I will look at a couple of these concerns that are most relevant to my coding work as well as some usage principles to mitigate them.

 Short Term: Validation